I get asked daily what’s happening with interest rates.

 Overall it would be surprising for rates to move significantly in the next two to three years.
 Expect more of the same, perhaps with increased consumer activity taking up the slack of a subdued housing market.

-Check out the latest interest rates, answers to frequently asked questions, and other things you want to know about interest rates nz.
+Check out the latest interest rates, answers on frequently asked questions, and other things you want to know about interest rates nz.